 MCSO remains in Full and Effective Compliance with the Paragraph in Section 16, Additional Training.
-This Paragraph is detailed below.

 Paragraph 273.
 Within two months of the entry of this Order, the Sheriff shall ensure that all employees are briefed and presented with the terms of the Order, along with relevant background information about the Court's May 13, 2016 Findings of Fact, (Doc.
 1677), upon which this Order is based.